debrisapron/um-sequencer/README.md

 # um-sequencer

-A simple and generic JavaScript music sequencer with no dependencies.
+A simple and generic JavaScript music sequencer library with no dependencies.

 ## Installation